Maddog0057/local-code-server-tf/readme.md

 Working on getting roaming profile support working without the need for a cloud service....

 ### This container will spin up a VS code server with the following components:
-* Terraform
+* Terraform 1.6.6
 * GitHub CLI
-* kubectl
+* kubectl 1.26
+* helm 3.11.2
-* 1password
+* 1password CLI
-* Powershell
+* Powershell 7.4
-* Python 3.10
+* Python 3
 * Ping, netcat, and a few other network utilities

+Utilities without a version are updated automatically

-### The server will be available on http://localhost:port where port is provided as an output at tf apply
+### The server will be available on http://localhost:port where port saved as part of teh server URL in 1Password

 ## Installation